How long do lovebirds live and Factors Affecting life Span?

 The life expectancy of grey-headed lovebirds

 Lovebirds living on the island of Madagascar include the gray-headed lovebird Agapornis cana.
-The species is therefore known as the Madagascar lovebird.
+The species is, therefore, known as the Madagascar lovebird.
 Grey-headed lovebirds live an average of 16.01 years in captivity.

 The lifespan of Fischer’s lovebird